 The Group's maximum exposure to credit risk is generally the carrying amount trade and other receivables, net of any allowance for credit losses, and loans.
 The Group has in place formal policies for establishing credit approval and limits so as to manage the risk.
-For loans to unrelated third parties, the Group takes adequate security generally by a registered first mortgage over property of the borrower and a registered security interest (fixed and circulating) on the PPSR by way of a loan offer, loan agreement, general security interest agreement and deed of guarantee and indemnity and mortgage.
+For loans to unrelated third parties, the Group takes adequate security generally by a registered first mortgage over property of the borrower and a registered security interest and deed of guarantee and indemnity and mortgage.
 The Group also has a credit risk exposure in relation to cash at bank.
 The Group's policy is to ensure funds are placed only with major Australian banks thus minimising the Group's exposure to this credit risk.
 Refer to note 15 for detail on the Group's trade and other receivables.